PuckOut/insta_insta/README.md

 # InstaInsta

-Scrapes Instagram JSON and HTML endpoints without and API key, inspired on InstaScrapex
+Scrapes Instagram JSON and HTML endpoints without a API key, inspired on InstaScrapex

 Use at your own risk